-LORI: For me it means to have the courage to be myself, with no excuses!
+LORI: For me, it means to have the courage to be myself, with no excuses!
 It is the integrity to talk, walk, and feel authentically in the world.

 KUEL LIFE: What are three events that helped to shape your life?

 LORI: Moving to Big Sur at 19.
 At the time, it was a scandalous choice and my parents pretty much disowned me.
-I am the oldest of 4 girls and first on both sides of the family.
+I am the oldest of 4 girls and the first on both sides of the family.
 They came around – I started getting cards, letters and packages from them.
 I learned more about myself in those couple of years than from any book.
-I took all they shaped and molded in me and got to use them in my own life, making my own choices, and decisions.
+I took all they shaped and molded in me and got to use them in my own life, making my own choices and decisions.

 Personal growth seminars.
 I attended several in the ’90s and it opened up my world, inside and out.
-Because of the work I did in these seminars, I was able to clarify issues with my father.
+Because of the work, I did in these seminars, I was able to clarify issues with my father.
 He died suddenly in 1998 and I am grateful I had the opportunity.

 Retiring.
 I left a corporation where I worked for 23+ years to pursue a life-long dream.
 That ‘dream’ never came to fruition, but I was led to some non-profits, where I make a difference.
-My work with the non-profits taught me how to lead, to listen, and to motivate.
+My work with the non-profits taught me how to lead, listen, and motivate.

 KUEL LIFE: Who influenced you the most in life and why?

 LORI: I have had many women who have influenced me.
 My mother; my first friend; women I saw climbing the ladder in my corporate years trying to break the “glass ceiling”; the many mothers I know and love; those that sacrifice & influence for a cause; those that pursue their dreams; and those bravely dealing with health issues.
 The list goes on and on.
 I admire their resilience.
 The one-foot-in-front-of-the-other attitude.